I Love Rock 'n Roll (album): Release

 Early copies of the album released during December 1981 concluded with the track "Little Drummer Boy".
 However, after the holiday season, the track was replaced by the newly recorded "Oh Woe Is Me" on most pressings.
 The LP saw a vinyl reissue in 2009 containing both "Little Drummer Boy", "Oh Woe Is Me", and the rehearsal version of "You Don't Know What You've Got" that was the original B-side to Boardwalk Records U.S. and Canadian issues of the "I Love Rock 'n' Roll" single.
 It was possible to acquire "Oh Woe Is Me" without purchasing a replacement album, as it was also released as the B-side of the "Crimson and Clover" single.

 "Summertime Blues" was originally left off the vinyl LP, and Boardwalk passed on releasing it as an official commercial single.
 Instead, Boardwalk placed the song as the B-side of "Do You Wanna Touch Me (Oh Yeah)", in a promo-only 12-inch release (Boardwalk NB-019-S-5) sent to US rock radio stations.
 Many DJs and programmers preferred the B-side however, and "Summertime Blues" became a Most Added listing.
 (The A-side nonetheless peaked at No. 20 on the Billboard Hot 100.)
 The song was eventually released as a one-sided single in Canada and as a 12-inch single in Australia, accompanied by "Do You Wanna Touch Me (Oh Yeah)".

-In conjunction with Joan Jett & the Blackhearts being inducted into the Rock and Roll Hall of Fame on April 18, 2015, exactly 33 ⅓ years after I Love Rock 'n' Roll was originally released on November 18, 1981, a 2CD/2LP titled I Love Rock 'n' Roll 33 ⅓ Anniversary Edition was released.
+In conjunction with Joan Jett and the Blackhearts being inducted into the Rock and Roll Hall of Fame on April 18, 2015, exactly 33 ⅓ years after I Love Rock 'n' Roll was originally released on November 18, 1981, a 2CD/2LP titled I Love Rock 'n' Roll 33 ⅓ Anniversary Edition was released.
 This commemorative edition paired the original album with a second disc of previously unreleased live recordings made in New York from 1981.